Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 Search for Bruno in the VSCode extension marketplace and install it.

-This extension enables syntax highlighting for .bru files in VSCode, and allows you to right-click on a collection folder to "Open with Bruno" to launch the desktop app.
+This extension enables syntax highlighting for .bru files in VSCode, and allows you to right-click a collection folder and select "Open with Bruno" to launch the desktop app.

 スクリーンショット 2026-03-09 10.58.49